39 Most important eCommerce performance indicators, metrics, and KPIs

 Conclusions

-After revisiting some of the most important eCommerce KPIs and potentially discovering new ones, tracking these sales, marketing, and customer service KPIs will help you find out possible weaknesses and opportunities of your online store.
+After revisiting some of the most important eCommerce KPIs and potentially discovering new performance metrics, consistently tracking these sales, marketing, and customer service indicators will help you identify potential weaknesses and growth opportunities within your online business.

 Share article